Fullmeals.

 Step 18: Add steam

-Sprinkle a little water around the rolls on the baking tray to create steam in the oven, which contributes to a crispy crust.
+Sprinkle a little water around the rolls on the baking tray to create in the oven, which contributes to a crispy crust.

 Step 19: First bake